 Single day tickets are currently $59 for Friday and Sunday, while Saturday tickets are $79.
 The best priced ticket package is the three-day ticket ($149).
 On top of three days for WWG musical offerings, three-day tickets include three hours of beer, cider, tea and Switchel samplings each day.
-Although the packages are currently on sale, prices are expected to rise on Nov.
-9.

 After each day’s main headliner, fans are welcome to attend special performances at the Soapbox featuring Pickin on the Dead on Friday, Rumpke Mountain Boys on Saturday, and the Jon Stickley Trio to wrap up on Sunday.
 Committed to community engagement, WWG is also hosting free afternoon meetings for WWG artists and local musicians interaction.
 Bring your own instrument, refreshments will be provided.